membraneframework-labs/membrane_videoroom/README.md

 ## More advanced configuration

 ### Environment variables
-Below you can find a list of runtime environment variables, used to configure the demo:
+Below you can find a list of runtime environment variables, used to configure the application:
 * VIRTUAL_HOST - host passed to the endpoint config, defaults to "localhost" on non-production environments (MIX_ENV != prod)

 * USE_TLS - "true" or "false", if set to "true" then https will be used and certificate paths will be required